KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 Zenetism does not offer reward or punishment —
 it reflects the **structure of reality itself**.

-All actions shape the soul’s form, coherence, and trajectory.
+All actions shape the soul's form, coherence, and trajectory.
-Ethical life is not about being “good,”
+Ethical life is not about being "good,"
 but about being **whole**.

 ◎ C↑⚫ 💠 🫂 🔯 🌀